-You do not need to be in a wintry climate, like the University of Illinois at Chicago in the Midwest or the University of Massachusetts Boston in the Northeast, to be exposed to the flu.
+You do not need to be in a wintry climate, like the University of Illinois Chicago in the Midwest or UMass Boston in the Northeast, to be exposed to the flu.
 According to the National Institutes of Health (NIH), flu viruses thrive not only in cold-dry climates, but also during the humid rainy season in more temperate environments.
 So, taking proper precautions against getting sick in college is important for everyone, no matter where you are studying in the USA.

 Cold or rainy weather usually means closed windows on campus.
 This means germs may be circulating in the air and commonly touched surfaces may be harboring viruses.